EmK530/SharpMIDI/README.md

 And if you are seeking performance then please download the synth [OmniMIDI](https://github.com/KeppySoftware/OmniMIDI/releases).

 Also supports XSynth DLLs on x64 builds of SharpMIDI.
+Make sure they are named "XSynth.dll"

 ## Build Info